eksctl-io/eksctl/userdocs/src/usage/container-runtime.md

 This value is set to `dockerd` by default to preserve backwards compatibility, but will soon be deprecated.

+_Note that there is no equivalent flag for setting the container runtime, this can only be done via a config file._

 At the time of this writing the following container runtime values are allowed: